BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{Image-view Encoder} The image-view encoder encodes the input images into high-level features.
+The image-view encoder encodes the input images into high-level features.
 To exploit the power of multi-resolution features, the image-view encoder includes a backbone for high-level feature extraction and a neck for multi-resolution feature fusion.
 By default, we use the classical ResNet \cite{ResNet} and the up-to-date attention-based SwinTransformer \cite{SwinTransformer} as backbone for prototype study.
 The substitutions include DenseNet \cite{DenseNet}, HRNet \cite{HRNet} and so on.
 With respect to the neck module, we use the classical FPN \cite{FPN} and the neck structure proposed in \cite{LSS}, which is named FPN-LSS in the following.
-FPN-LSS simply upsamples the feature with 1/32 input resolution to 1/16 input resolution and concatenates it with the one generated by the backbone with 1/16 input resolution.
-More complicated neck modules have not been exploited in this paper like PAFPN \cite{PAFPN}, NAS-FPN \cite{NAS-FPN} and so on.
+FPN-LSS simply upsamples the feature with 1/32 input resolution to 1/16 input resolution and concatenates it with the one generated by the backbone.
+More complicated neck modules have not been exploited like PAFPN \cite{PAFPN}, NAS-FPN \cite{NAS-FPN} and so on.